-CSG maintains a pool of excess liquidity at the Company for various planned and contingent needs including, among others, mark-to-market losses on investments, changes in margin requirements as term financing facilities mature, increases in initial margin requirements by clearinghouses, and member's capital activity, as applicable.
+CSG typically maintains a pool of excess liquidity at the Company for various planned and contingent needs including, among others, mark-to-market losses on investments, increases in initial and variation margin requirements by clearinghouses, and capital activity.

-The Company generally invests on a leveraged basis, both through its financing arrangements, including repurchase agreements, and through the degree of leverage typically embedded in the derivative financial instruments in which it invests.
+The Company generally invests on a leveraged basis through its financing arrangements, including repurchase agreements, and through the degree of leverage typically embedded in the derivative financial instruments in which it invests.
 The use of leverage can significantly magnify both gains and losses, increasing the possibility of the Company incurring a substantial loss.
-Leverage through margin borrowings generally requires collateral to be posted with prime brokers, custodians and counterparties.
-Market value movements could result in a prime broker, custodian or counterparty, under their respective agreements with the Company, having the right to reduce the value of such collateral or to require the posting of additional collateral, potentially resulting in the issuance of a margin call.
+Leverage through margin borrowings generally requires collateral to be posted with prime brokers, custodians, and counterparties.
+Market value movements could result in a prime broker, custodian, or counterparty, under their respective agreements with the Company, having the right to reduce the value of such collateral or to require the posting of additional collateral, potentially resulting in the issuance of a margin call.
 This could also result in the Company having to sell assets at a time when the Company would not otherwise choose to do so.
-The Company seeks to mitigate this risk by utilizing term financing arrangements as well as negotiating trading and financing agreements that include objective valuation methodologies and dispute rights for valuation differences between the Company and its prime brokers, custodians and counterparties.
+The Company seeks to mitigate this risk by utilizing a diversified group of leverage providers and a variety of financing arrangements as well as negotiating trading and financing agreements that include objective valuation methodologies and dispute rights for valuation differences between the Company and its prime brokers, custodians and counterparties.